jasonhuels/WordCounter/README.md

 ## Description

 _A console application that gathers both a word and sentence from a user, then checks how frequently the word appears in the sentence.
-The program should ignore partial matches in words._
+The program should ignore partial matches in words.
+Alternately, the user can choose to play a game in which the program will pick a random sentence from the text.txt file and a word from that sentence.
+The user will have 5 seconds to correctly identify the count of the word in that sentence._

 ## Specifications